eclipse-bluechi/bluechi/doc/docs/api/description.md

     `failed`, `cancelled`, `timeout`, `dependency`, `skipped`.
 This is either the result from systemd on the node, or `cancelled` if the job was cancelled in Hirte before any systemd job was started for it.

+  * `NodeConnectionStateChanged(s node, s state)`

+    Emitted each time a listed node in Hirte changes its connection state from offline to online and vice versa.
+A node is considered online only when its registration at Hirte succeeds.

 #### Properties

   * `Nodes` - `as`